basil08/basil08.github.io/content/post/radiohead.md

 > _In an interstellar burst_
 _I'm back to save the universe_

-is a recovered driver who now feels invincible.
+The singer is a recovered driver who now feels invincible.
 He feels like

 #### Fitter Happier

 There is something fundamentally unsettling about "Fitter Happier".
-The first song on the B side of OK Computer, it is, by style, a "Musique concrete" - a composition that uses recorded sounds as raw material.
+The first song on the B side of OK Computer is, by style, a "Musique concrete" - a composition that uses recorded sounds as raw material.
 There is _no_ music per se.
 A tour de force of artistic expression, the singer is Fred, the sound synthesizer program on Apple 2 computer who is saying the lines rather than singing.
 The lyric is devoid of meters or rhyming.
 The lyrics seem like something written by a robot lyricist.
 What I like about Fitter Happier is the point of perspective.
 The lyric is almost like a set of directives.
 It is what everyone wants to do/be, knows they should be doing it, but somehow are unable to and that is disappointing and depressing.
 Thom wrote the lyrics for the piece after a writer's block which is evident from the sheer raw creative shown by this masterful and thought-provoking song.

 > _(No killing moths or putting boiling water on ants)_